Civil Engineering

 Civil Engineering (CIVE)

-CIVE:101 Introduction to Civil Engineering Fundamentals (3 Credits)
+CIVE 101 Introduction to Civil Engineering Fundamentals (3 Units)

 Corequisite: MATH 149 or higher math or appropriate AP test score.
 Introduction to Civil Engineering.
 Basic concepts of civil engineering practice including communication skills, problem solving skills, professional ethics/goals, and teamwork.
 Introduction to professional level software including spreadsheets, database, and mathematical computation.
 (Formerly 4300:101)